 On the outbreak of the Civil War supported Parliament and served on the Navy Committee (1646-52) and the Council of State (1651-53).
 He also signed the death warrant of the king in 1649.

 Carew retained his radical political ideas and became a member of the Fifth Monarchist group that sought the abolition of tithes, an increase in the help for the poor and the release of debtors from prison.
-He also opposed to the dictatorial rule of Oliver Cromwell and was imprisoned twice during the Commonwealth.
+He also opposed to the dictatorial rule of Oliver Cromwell.

 Carew who represented Devon in the Parliament of Saints.
 Carew did not object to government by a single person, but soon expressed his hostility to the Cromwellian protectorate and his suspicion regarding its hereditary pretensions in a work called The Grand Catastrophe (January 1654).
 His opposition to Cromwell was reflected in his rumoured involvement in 1654 in the ‘Wildman' plot with its call to arms against the protector, and in his demand for the release of two Fifth Monarchist preachers, Christopher Feake and John Rogers, in February 1655.

 Carew refused to recognize the legitimacy of the regime and declined to answer a summons from Cromwell, saying that "when the little (Barebone's) Parliament was dissolved (Cromwell) took the crown off from the head of Christ and put it upon his own".
 This led to his imprisonment in mid-February 1655, where he remained until October 1656.